 Later on, as you start putting things together and think you will need more help, you can consider hiring a day-of coordinator.

-Finding the perfect wedding venue is one of the most important things to plan your micro wedding.
+Finding the perfect wedding venue is one of the most important things to planning your micro wedding.
 Whether it is staged in your backyard or indoors, where you will hold it will affect the whole vibe and feel of the wedding.

 If you’re inviting mostly close friends, loved ones, and family, this can be very well a backyard event.
 You can also plan a poolside wedding when your guest list is short and you want to enjoy yourself.

 Another favorite of ours is renting out a restaurant!
 There are lots of restaurants that would love to hold your wedding!